 - Failing to assess the impact of regulatory change, and react quickly.
 With 53,000 regulatory updates annually, every financial institution attempting to manage impact assessments manually is unable to respond in a timely manner.
 The time lag between the change being issued and compliance being redressed can be significant – if a regulatory investigation is launched in the meantime, you will be in breach.

 All of these hurdles can be overcome with Regulatory Technology (RegTech).
-The newly launched ‘RegTech for Information Governance’ independent research report from Burnmark includes expert interviews on the challenges faced, and how to overcome them.
+The ‘RegTech for Information Governance’ report, created by the experts from Burnmark, includes interviews on the challenges faced bu the industry and, most importantly, how to overcome them.